Paget Disease of the Bone

 - Blood test.
 A blood test called serum alkaline phosphatase measures the levels of the enzyme alkaline phosphatase in the bone.
 Any condition of bone growth or an increased activity of bone cells, including Paget disease, will cause alkaline phosphatase levels to rise.

 - Bone scan.
-This is a nuclear imaging test that uses a very small amount of radioactive material called tracer injected into the blood.
+This nuclear imaging test uses a very small amount of radioactive material called tracer injected into the blood.
 This tracer can be detected by a scanner.
 This test shows blood flow to the bone and cell activity within the bone.

 - X-ray.
 This test uses invisible energy beams to make images of tissues, bones, and organs.